 TELE will help you do the same thing on a larger scale.
 It offers data and techniques to help you target your outreach activities to specific types of landowners.
 This will allow you to speak more meaningfully and persuasively to landowners, increasing the chances that they will start some stewardship or conservation activity for their land.

 Woodland owners are as diverse as the rest of the population.
 They have different priorities, beliefs and lifestyles.
 They have ideas about land ownership and land stewardship.
-They get their information from different channels and weight this information.
+They get their information from different channels and weigh this information.

 Rather than using a broad-brush approach that tries to appeal to everyone, TELE uses a methodology called targeted marketing.
 Targeted marketing means designing communications that bring about a specific behavior change in a selected group of people.
 It seeks to reach people through their preferred channels, using messages that are most likely to appeal to them based on an understanding of their specific values, preferences, and other characteristics.